 How do I start a hospital negligence claim?

-Starting hospital negligence compensation claims is easy.
-The first step is to contact our medical negligence solicitors.
+Making a hospital negligence compensation claim is easy.
+The first step is to contact our hospital negligence solicitors.
 You can do this either by:

 - Call us on 0333 3580 393